twinfoundation/wallet/packages/wallet-provider-iota/docs/reference/interfaces/IIotaFaucetProviderConfig.md

-# Interface: IIotaFaucetConfig
+# Interface: IIotaFaucetProviderConfig

-Configuration for the IOTA Faucet.
+Configuration for the IOTA Faucet Provider.

 ## Properties